 Once the cooktop has cooled, sprinkle baking soda directly on the tough spots.
 Spray the baking soda with the vinegar mixture.
 Wait until the baking soda stops fizzing and wipe clean with a very soft cloth or blue Scotch Brite Non-Scratch sponge (please don’t sneak in a green Scotch Brite because it will scratch the glass), using the texture of the powder to scour off the grease.
 This will not scratch the surface.

 Repeat as needed until you’ve taken care of any tough spots.

 The natural oils and acids in food cooked on the stovetop can leave behind dark or light stains on the surface.
 Removing discoloration from a ceramic cooktop involves proper cleaning.
-Follow these steps to get your cooktop back to looking new.
+Follow these steps to get your cooktop back to looking like new.

 An automotive scratch remover (you won’t find anything better than Meguiar’s Ultimate Compound) is designed to remove scratches and leave a clear-coat, glasslike finish.
 Apply the automotive scratch-removing compound with a soft cloth, and buff the scratch gently.
 Allow the scratch remover to dry, and then wipe off the compound with a dry cloth.

 Word to the wise

 Always test any product or technique for any purpose for which you do not have previous experience in an inconspicuous place, first.
 Please.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.

 Please keep your comments positive, encouraging, helpful, brief,